sylumer/automators/Technology/AirPort Express.md

 notetype: technology
 ---
 # Overview
-The AirPort Express was a small wireless router created by Apple.
+The AirPort Express was a small wireless router created by [[Apple]].
 It was released in 2004 and discontinued in 2018.
 The primary purpose of the AirPort Express was to help users set up a wireless home network easily.

 # Key Features